 Examination Information Bulletin

 The Electricians' Examining Board has contracted with PROV, Inc. to provide its examinations for approved candidates.
-The Candidate Information Bulletin helps explain the rules and processes candidates will need to undertake to complete the testing requirements for their professional licenses.
+The Candidate Information Bulletin (PDF) helps explain the rules and processes candidates will need to undertake to complete the testing requirements for their professional licenses.

-List of Towns that issue Electrical Permits (Effective 10/2019)||PERMITS - Towns that issue their own (PDF)|
+List of Towns that issue Electrical Permits (Effective 11/2020)

 Veterans Preference Policy (adopted February 2017)

 MILITARY EXPERIENCE AND TRAINING

-|Electrical Wiring of Medical Marijuana Facilities||Electrical Wiring of Medical Marijuana Facilities (PDF)|
+Electrical Wiring of Medical Marijuana Facilities

-|Clarification of Incidental Work||Clarification of Incidental Work (PDF)|
+Clarification of Incidental Work

 Memorandum of Understanding for the Installation of Mini Split Heat Pumps

 On the next page, scroll to the bottom of the page and choose the option "Search Courses" and on the following page in the "In Content Area" box choose either 15-hour NEC code update course or 45-hour NEC code update course.

 Easy, Fast, and Convenient Applications - File Online!

 All Electrical Permit Applications must be applied for electronically:

-Requirement to Report Convictions and Changes of Contact Information Within 10 Days of the Occurrance||
+Requirement to Report Convictions and Changes of Contact Information Within 10 Days of the Occurrence